Report on Sustainable Development Goal 2 and the right to food

-It has been over three years since the Sustainable Development Goals officially came into force.
+The Sustainable Development Goals officially came into force in 2015.
 The 2030 Agenda sets an ambitious objective: a model of more equitable and sustainable development that puts people at its centre and is explicitly grounded in all human rights, as expressed through the language “no one left behind.”

-There has been some measurable progress in some countries: for example, the 2018 SDG Progress Report found that extreme poverty has fallen below 11% of the world population.
-This metric should suggest that we are moving closer to achieving zero hunger per SDG 2, yet it also stands at odds with reports that hunger and malnutrition are increasing.
-The 2018 various reports, including FAO, indicate that after a prolonged decline, world hunger appears to be on the rise again.
+Despite some progress, hunger and malnutrition are still increasing.
 The proportion of undernourished people worldwide increased from 10.6 per cent in 2015 to 11.0 per cent in 2016.
 This translates to 815 million undernourished people worldwide in 2016, up from 777 million in 2015.
 In 2017, 151 million children under age 5 suffered from stunting (low height for their age), 51 million suffered from wasting (low weight for height), and 38 million were overweight.
-In addition to economic, political and structural problems at the global and national levels, external factors such as conflict, drought and other natural disasters linked to climate change are among the key factors contributing to these trends.

-Meanwhile, evidence suggests that the SDGs are stalling, not just in the context of SDG2, but in their entirety.
+Evidence also suggests that the SDGs are stalling.
 Despite efforts to elicit widespread participation in the 2030 Agenda, institutional impediments have hindered effective implementation of the SDGs.
 Persistent inequalities based on gender, ethnicity, nationality and geography have further undermined the SDGs’ success.
-The Special Rapporteur seeks to identify these challenges in the hopes that the SDGs may still reach their full potential and enable the realization of human rights, including the right to food.
-At the same time, the Special Rapporteur would like to emphasize positive developments and good practices that help to eliminate hunger and malnutrition.